 House of Soul Coffee Shop

 Start your day in the old town here with an iced coffee in the quaint little alley where this spot sits.
 It definitely feels like a locals joint, and it’s tucked away out of the sun.
+Check out Soul Caffe & Rakhija Bar while exploring Dubrovnik – it’s a great way to start the day.

 This bar was literally on the edge of a cliff of the outer wall of the city.
 It was an incredibly beautiful setting, with the blue water sparkling as far as the eye could see.
 We sort of stumbled upon it by accident while exploring old town Dubrovnik, and stopped for an early afternoon beer to cool down.
 The drinks are overpriced, but you’re definitely paying for the view.
 You can also watch daring individuals jump from high cliffs into the sparkling water below.
+Definitely check out Buza Bar for a quick drink and to cool off in Dubrovnik.
+I’ve also heard it’s an amazing spot to watch the sunset, but likely is very busy at that time.

 Old Town Cheap Eats – Tutto Bene